The X. J. Kennedy Poetry Prize

 $10,000 + Publication

-Established in 1998, The X. J. Kennedy Prize highlights one full-length collection of poetry per year.
-Since 2019 the Prize comes with a $10,000 advance, a standard royalty contract, and 20 copies of the published book.
+Established in 1998, The X. J. Kennedy Poetry Prize highlights one full-length collection of poetry per year.
+The Prize comes with a $10,000 advance, a standard royalty contract, and 10 copies of the published book.

 Submissions open each year on July 1 and close on September 30.